ringmesh/web/docs/features/file_formats.md

 The GeoModel is the Data Model powered by RINGMesh (see the full description of the GeoModel [here](/features/geomodel).
 RINGMesh proposes an home-made file format with the `.gm` extension to read and write GeoModels.

-Beyond that, RINGMesh is able to deal with various file format.
-We present here an exhaustive list of input and output file format supported by RINGMesh.
-These file format are different if you are dealing with 2D or 3D GeoModels.
+Beyond that, RINGMesh is able to deal with various file formats.
+We present here an exhaustive list of input and output file formats supported by RINGMesh.
+These file formats are different if you are dealing with 2D or 3D GeoModels.
+RINGMesh provides an extensible design to ease your possibility to add new file formats.

 ## Input